irohalab/mira-docker/README.md

 ```
 Then you will be prompted for several questions.
 After build complete, built files will be copied to <target folder>/web

-from irohalab/Deneb repo. then copy the content of dist folder to your NGINX_DENEB defined location
 Then you should update the site section and domain section of albireo/config.yml file and nginx.conf to use your domain

 ## update some config manually